Clinical manifestations and diagnosis of peritonitis in peritoneal dialysis

 - Wake Forest University Medical Center

-Peritonitis is a common complication of peritoneal dialysis (PD).
+Peritonitis is a common complication of peritoneal dialysis.
 Peritonitis is associated with significant morbidity, catheter loss, transfer to hemodialysis, transient loss of ultrafiltration, possible permanent membrane damage, and occasionally death [1-6].

-Among PD patients, peritonitis may be PD-related or secondary (enteric).
-PD-related peritonitis is due to touch contamination with pathogenic skin bacteria or to catheter-related infection.
-Secondary peritonitis is caused by underlying pathology of the gastrointestinal tract.
+Among peritoneal dialysis patients, peritonitis may be peritoneal dialysis related or secondary (such as enteric or rarely hematogenous).
+Peritoneal dialysis-related peritonitis is due to touch contamination with pathogenic skin bacteria or to catheter-related infection.
+Secondary peritonitis is caused by underlying pathology of the gastrointestinal tract and has rarely been reported due to hematogenous spread, such as postdental procedures.

-Conditions that may lead to secondary peritonitis include cholecystitis, appendicitis, ruptured diverticulum, treatment of severe constipation, perforation during endoscopy, bowel ischemia, and incarcerated hernia.
-Secondary peritonitis is less common than PD-related peritonitis.
-As an example, in one review, intra-abdominal pathology was responsible for fewer than six percent of cases of peritonitis in CAPD patients .
-Secondary peritonitis may also be caused by seeding from the blood or vagina but this is less common compared with the intra-abdominal causes listed above.
+Gastrointestinal conditions that may lead to secondary peritonitis include cholecystitis, appendicitis, ruptured diverticulum, treatment of severe constipation, perforation during endoscopy, bowel ischemia, and incarcerated hernia.
+Secondary peritonitis is less common than peritoneal dialysis-related peritonitis.
+As an example, in one review, intra-abdominal pathology was responsible for less than 6 percent of cases of peritonitis in chronic ambulatory peritoneal dialysis (CAPD) patients .
+Secondary peritonitis may also be caused by seeding from the blood or vagina, but this is less common compared with the intra-abdominal causes listed above.

-The clinical outcome is much worse in cases of secondary peritonitis [8-10].
-In one report, 11 of 26 patients with secondary peritonitis died compared with an overall peritonitis-associated mortality of approximately 2 to 3 percent among all PD patients with peritonitis .
-In the study of secondary peritonitis, mortality correlated with the specific causes of peritonitis (particularly infarcted bowel), the time to diagnosis and definitive surgical intervention.
+The clinical outcome is often much worse in cases of secondary peritonitis [8-10].
+In one report, 11 of 26 patients with secondary peritonitis died compared with an overall peritonitis-associated mortality of approximately 2 to 3 percent among all peritoneal dialysis patients with peritonitis .
+In the study of secondary peritonitis, mortality correlated with the specific causes of peritonitis (particularly infarcted bowel), the time to diagnosis, and definitive surgical intervention.
 (See "Gastrointestinal disease in dialysis patients".)

 - Holley JL, Praino BM.
 Complications of peritoneal dialysis: Diagnosis and management.
 Semin Dial 1990; 3:245.